trungnt2910/dotnet-builds/README.md

 ## What's included

-At the time of writing, this repo currently builds a preview release of .NET 8.
+At the time of writing, this repo currently builds a preview release of .NET 8, or an early alpha version of .NET 9.

 - [dotnet/runtime](https://github.com/trungnt2910/dotnet-runtime): .NET Runtime, ported to Haiku.
 - [dotnet/sdk](https://github.com/trungnt2910/dotnet-sdk): .NET SDK, ported to Haiku.